A LADYBOWER RESERVOIR WALK GUIDE

 The Ladybower and Led Hill Circular is just over 5 kilometres.
 It hugs the reservoir for just under half of the walk, before climbing Led Hill, which provides some of the best views of Ladybower Reservoir.

-At just under 27 kilometres, this route is no mean feat.
+At just under 27 kilometres, this route is no mean feat!
 It strolls beside almost all of the reservoir and covers some great elevation that provides fantastic views of the area from above.

 Bamford is by far the closest village to stay in if you’re looking to have Ladybower Reservoir on your doorstep.
 It’s a small place with little more than a few shops, however, it’s the perfect base for those looking for a peaceful stay with access to not only this walk but other great walks such as Bamford Edge and Mam Tor, too.